 It’s easy to get into a series of technically trivial tasks and believe you’re very productive when you’re really just “busy-working”.
 Examples include writing emails and research without a specific goal/scope.
-You want to tackle the hardest problems first so when your brain is not as enthusiastic you are still able to churn out meaningful work without burning yourself out.
-Even in the context of academic research, sometimes it is easy to fell contempt in keeping up with the newest and coolest research publications heedlessly and feel good about continued learning.
+You want to tackle the hardest problems and derisk them first so when your brain is not as enthusiastic you are still able to churn out meaningful work without burning yourself out.
+Even in the context of academic research, sometimes it is easy to fell content in keeping up with the newest and coolest research publications heedlessly and feel good about continued learning.
 However, this is often not the most efficient way to deepen knowledge in a specialized domain, as I’ve found with my learning habits at least, that when I’m under pressure with concrete plans laid out, I tend to induce a deep focus mode where I’m at least 50-100% more productive in my analytical skills in a short period of time.

 Make Todo lists your best friend. (max. weekly)

 One thing I’ve been bad with previously is overplanning things I want to achieve next and underestimate the time it takes to complete them.
 As a result, I rarely got to stick to my todo list and found myself ignoring them eventually most of the time.
 When that happens, one should start with finer-grained TODO items that also have shorter duration.
 Say you’re confident you can finish subtask A of homework 1 in 2-3 hours but you don’t know how long the whole thing will take.
 What you can do is add the item to TODO list and resolve it ASAP.
 It can take 2 hours or up to a whole day.
-But if you add buffers accordingly it’s makes for a reasonable day.
+But if you add buffer times accordingly it’s makes for a reasonable day.